zach-jones-merit/Accenture-Data-Project/README.md

 # Accenture-data-Project
 Some of the work preformed while completing Accenture's data analysis and visualizations data project.
-The focus was on demographical data to find effective marketing demographics.
+The focus was on Tableau visuals aimed at demographical data to find effective marketing demographics.

 This data orginated as eight seperate and unclean datasets.